 What is a Life Coach?

-Do I need a Life Coach?
+Should I use a Life Coach?

 Here are some questions to ask yourself to see if you need to hire a Life Coach: